Embed a Widget Securely

 - Build the widget configuration locally (the JSON you would otherwise paste inside the client embed).

-- Send the remaining sensitive configuration to Qrvey's "generate widget security token" endpoint from a server (or Postman for testing) with your API key in the request header.
+- Send the remaining sensitive configuration (such as row-level security parameters) to Qrvey's Widget Security Token endpoint from a server (or Postman for testing) with your API key in the request header.

 Widget Embedding Tutorial